 How to apply for an internship

-You can also apply for internship by contacting the companies with a brief or resume or intent.
-You can do this on company website, LinkedIn or through internship focused websites.
+- You can also apply for an internship by contacting the companies with a brief or resume or intent.
+You can do this on the company website, LinkedIn or through internship focused websites.

-You can also apply for an internship by contacting your friends or relatives or acquaintances who work in for the companies you will like to intern and ask them to put you across the HR.
+- You can also apply for an internship by contacting your friends or relatives or acquaintances who work for the companies you will like to intern and asking them to put you across the HR.
 If you have no contacts in the company, you can look for people on LinkedIn and ask them for a referral.